Praziquantel: Pregnancy

 The WHO states praziquantel is safe during pregnancy (although does not recommend use during the first trimester).
 Animal studies have failed to reveal evidence of fetal harm.
 Praziquantel is effective in reducing schistosomiasis during pregnancy.
 Another trial found that treatment with praziquantel did not increase the rates of low birthweight, fetal death, or congenital anomalies.

 Drug interactions

+Co-administration of drugs that inhibit the activity of drug metabolizing liver enzymes such as (CYP450), e.g., cimetidine, ketoconazole, itraconazole, erythromycin, and ritonavir, may increase plasma concentrations of praziquantel.

-The antibiotic rifampicin decreases plasma concentrations of praziquantel.
+The antibiotic rifampicin, a strong CYP450 inducer, decreases plasma concentrations of praziquantel.

 Carbamazepine and phenytoin are reported to reduce the bioavailability of praziquantel.
 Chloroquine also reduces its bioavailability.

-The drug cimetidine heightens praziquantel bioavailability.

 Mechanism of action

-The drug's mode of action is not exactly known at present, but experimental evidence indicates praziquantel increases the permeability of the membranes of schistosome cells towards calcium ions.
+Experimental evidence indicates praziquantel increases the permeability of the membranes of schistosome cells towards calcium ions.
 The drug thereby induces contraction of the parasites' muscle, resulting in paralysis in the contracted state.
+Another early effect of praziquantel on schistosomes is morphological disruption of the tegumental surface of the worm, exposing parasite antigens to the host immune system, and likely rendering the parasite more susceptible to host immune attack.
 The dying parasites are dislodged from their site of action in the host organism and may enter systemic circulation or may be destroyed by host immune reaction (phagocytosis).
 Additional mechanisms including focal disintegrations and disturbances of oviposition (laying of eggs) are seen in other types of sensitive parasites.

+Praziquantel is administered as a racemate; the (R)-enantiomer has greater antiparasitic activity than the (S)-enantiomer, both in vitro and in vivo; the enantiomers may be separated using a resolution of an amine obtained from praziquantel, as well as by other methods.

+Praziquantel is not effective against juvenile (3-4 week post-infection) mammalian-stage schistosomes, a property that has implications for efficacy and timing of drug treatment.

+The primary molecular target of the drug appears to be TRPM_{PZQ}, a Ca^{2+}-permeable transient receptor potential (TRP) ion channel that is found in schistosomes and other praziquantel-sensitive platyhelminths.
+TRPM_{PZQ} is a voltage-independent channel that is a member of the TRPM family of the TRP ion channel superfamily.
+The active (R)-enantiomer of praziquantel activates Schistosoma mansoni TRPM_{PZQ} with an EC_{50} of 597 nM (154 nM at 37°C); the EC_{50} for the less biologically active (S)-enantiomer is 27.9 μM.
+TRPM_{PZQ} is also found in the praziquantel-insensitive liver fluke, Fasciola hepatica, but exhibits a critical amino acid change in the praziquantel binding pocket from asparagine to threonine, resulting in insensitivity to activation of the channel by praziquantel.
+Schistosomes selected for diminished sensitivity to praziquantel exhibit reduced levels of TRPM_{PZQ} expression.
+The physiological role of TRPM_{PZQ} in the parasite is currently unknown.